-Ganly is a purely defensive defenseman who has shown some playmaking ability but is not considered a polished offensive talent.
-He needs major work concerning his skating and positioning.
+Ganly is a defensive defenseman who has shown some playmaking ability but is not considered a polished offensive talent.
+He continues to address issues with his skating and positional play.
 Ganly is a hard checking defenseman and a fighter and will likely make his mark in pro hockey in those roles.

 Ganly skated in training camp with Carolina and will begin his pro career with Hurricanes' AHL affiliate Charlotte in 2015-16.
 With a deep group of young defensemen in the Carolina system he could spend time in the ECHL this season.
 As with many late round selections he faces long odds in one day skating in the NHL.
 Ganly showd marked improvement every year during his junior career — battling through injuries in his final season with Sault Ste.
 Marie — and has several intangibles in his favor.